Skip to main content

 Testosterone Replacement Therapy for Men

 To maintain the body’s natural endocrine balance and preserve fertility, TRT protocols frequently incorporate additional medications.
-Gonadorelin, administered via subcutaneous injections twice weekly, helps stimulate the to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting endogenous testosterone production and testicular function.
+Gonadorelin, administered via subcutaneous injections twice weekly, helps stimulate the pituitary gland to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby supporting endogenous testosterone production and testicular function.

 To manage potential estrogen conversion from exogenous testosterone, an Anastrozole oral tablet is often prescribed twice weekly, helping to mitigate side effects like gynecomastia or water retention.
 Some protocols may also include Enclomiphene to further support LH and FSH levels, particularly when fertility preservation is a primary concern.